Reading at Ivy Bank

 We believe the most important factors in learning to read are: enjoyment, understanding, confidence, independence and fluency.
 We aim to promote a lifelong love of reading.

 In Early Years and Key Stage 1, early word reading is taught through a systematic synthetic phonics programme (Llittle Wandle) which has been carefully designed to best meet the needs of the children at Ivy Bank.
 Children in Nursery are given a wide range of language rich experiences that develop their awareness of sounds, rhythm and rhyme.
 All children have the opportunity to listen to stories both read and told to them every day.
 See our Phonics page to find out more information on how we teach phonics at Ivy Bank.

 In Key Stage 1 and 2 we progressively teach reading strategies and behaviours that can be applied to a range of text types and genres across the whole curriculum.
 We use the ‘Steps to Read’ programme of work (from Literacy Counts) where we create opportunities to develop reading fluency and comprehension with a focus on key reading strategies and skills.
+Steps to Read provides a clear teaching sequence to reading sessions that explicitly teach reading skills and strategies in a cumulative way through evidence-based approaches.
 These lessons are set around a range of quality literature each half term.

 Reading for Pleasure

 At Ivy Bank, we recognise that reading for pleasure at school is a vital part of the jigsaw when enabling children to learn to have a life-long love for reading.
 During the school year, the children share their love of reading with our school community through events such as World Book Day, Book Swaps, Book Fair, Mystery Reader and author visits.